 Supply remains lackluster throughout the month.
 There was USD 3.6b worth of issuance.
 As at the end of first half of 2018, supply is 25% lower than that for the same period in 2017.
 Concerns over US Fed rate hike’s trajectory, US trade policies, China liquidity and credit concerns and emerging markets outflows all contributed to the weaker issuance pattern.
 Issuers have also shifted their focus to shorter tenors or looked at alternative funding sources such as the loan market, which has been less impacted by the volatility in the credit market.

-The First State Asian Quality Bond (Singapore Unit Trust) returned -0.67% for the month of June on a net of fees SGD term.
+The First State Asian Quality Bond Fund returned -0.55% for the month of June on a net of fees basis.
 The negative return was largely due to continued spreads widening as market remained jittery amid intensifying trade wars and relentless emerging market outflows.
 The rally in US treasury wasn’t enough to offset the losses in credit.
 On a relative to benchmark basis, our overweight in China and Indonesia quasi detracted value.
-Our local currency bond holdings also lost ground as the USD continued its relentless rally.
+Our local currency bond holdings also lost ground as the USD continued its strong rally.
 On a year to date basis, our short US interest rate duration during Q1 along with our shorts in Indonesia and Philippines since the start of the year added value.
 The main detractors included our long in China expressed via overweight in several liquid names along with our local currency bond holdings.

 Our strategies were unchanged for the month as we adopted a cautious approach though we believe value is starting to emerge following months of weakness.
 We maintained our neutral positioning in both investment grade credit and US interest rate duration with a bias to add risk in credit in the coming months.
 We kept our local currency bonds exposure in the 3-4% range.
 By countries, we remained overweight in high quality Singapore banks and Hong Kong corporates while underweighting Philippines sovereign on tight valuations.
 Within China, we are overweight the investment grade property, short in technology while underweighting the banks and LGFVs (Local government financing vehicles).
 We are underweight India banks on tight valuations deteriorating fundamentals, but have recently started reducing our shorts in Indian corporates as valuations have become more attractive.